Kami-Shai/COMP102/README.md

 # COMP102
-Welcome to all the coursework and proects for my University's Programming Fundamental course.
+Welcome to all the coursework and projects for my University's first semester Programming Fundamentals course.

 Course Outline:
 <br>